Anushkajain-7/Frontend-projects/README.md

-# 💻 Full Stack Development Projects (Basic to Advanced)
+# 💻 Frontend Projects (Basic to Advanced)

-Welcome to my repository of **Full Stack Development Projects**, crafted while learning and practicing web development — from the basics to building real-world, production-ready applications.
+Welcome to my repository of **Frontend Projects**, crafted while learning and practicing web development — from the basics to building real-world, production-ready applications.

 ---